twaddlac/chemgen-next/README.md

 #### Devstar Counts

 The configuration is all here, but since devstar is a private github repo you will need to go and download the repo as a zip and put it in the chemgen-next-analysis-docker/counts/devstar folder.

+## CI Services

+Tests are run using travis.
+Please open a PR to contribute code.